rsksmart/devportal-1.0/kb/tokenbridge-troubleshooting.md

-If you have done this already, and sent the tokens to an address that **is** not under your control - where you **do have** the private key or the seed phrase - then you have it may be possible to recover your tokens.
+If you have done this already, and sent the tokens to an address that **is** not under your control - where you **do have** the private key or the seed phrase - then it may be possible to recover your tokens.